solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 ## Impact

-The primary utility of the proposed instructions is to support protocol developers in moving stake without controlling the `Withdrawer`.
+The primary utility of the proposed instructions is to support protocol developers in moving value between stake accounts with the same authorities without controlling the `Withdrawer`.
 There is no loss of existing functionality.

 ## Security Considerations

-Care must be taken to ensure stakes are fully active, as moving delegations between accounts in any kind of transient state is fraught.
+Care must be taken to ensure stakes are active, as moving delegations between accounts in any kind of transient state is fraught.
 Otherwise this change should be fairly low impact, as it does not require changing any existing logic, in particular avoiding making `Split` or `Merge` more permissive.